 ACCELERATING and ALIGNING ECOSYSTEM RESTORATION AND CLIMATE RESTORATION GLOBALLY - to pull humanity back from the brink in time

-DRAFT acceleration concept note collaboratively developed by Phoebe Barnard* and Dennis Garrity** with inputs from John Dennis Liu***, Noa Steiner**** and numerous others from partner organizations
+DRAFT acceleration synopsis collaboratively developed by Phoebe Barnard* and Dennis Garrity** with inputs from John Dennis Liu***, Noa Steiner**** and numerous others from partner organizations

 It's become painfully clear: events are overtaking us.
-For the survival of humanity, biodiversity, and ecosystem integrity, we must push bold, ambitious, aspirational goals and programs that break outside our business-as-usual, insufficiently impactful conservation, restoration, and climate boxes.
+For the survival of humanity, biodiversity, and ecosystem integrity, we are building bold, ambitious, aspirational goals and programs that break outside our business-as-usual, insufficiently impactful conservation, restoration, and climate boxes.

 Closely aligning the global movements and structures on ecosystem restoration, climate restoration, biodiversity protection and youth leadership will, we believe, significantly enable the acceleration and upscaling of actions, leadership, and impact in this UN Decade on Ecosystem Restoration.

-Ecosystem-based climate restoration, a newer field, has the potential to markedly channel funding, policy momentum, and public (especially youth) excitement and support to existing ecosystem restoration activities.
+Ecosystem-based climate restoration, a newer field, has the potential to markedly channel funding, policy momentum, and public (especially youth) excitement and support to existing ecosystem restoration activities for carbon drawdown and sustainability.
 It also can benefit by deep learning from the latter.
-We therefore propose dramatic global action and an ambitious acceleration of ecosystem and climate restoration during the UN Decade on Ecosystem Restoration, through broadening of its strategy with these core elements:
+So we are building dramatic global action and an ambitious acceleration of ecosystem and climate restoration during the otherwise insufficient UN Decade on Ecosystem Restoration, through broadening of its strategy with these core elements: